HVAC System Basics for New Homeowners

-Know the Different Elements of an HVAC System
+Know the Parts of an HVAC System

 - Radiators or hot water distribution systems in the case of boilers.

-- Thermostat for indoor comfort control.
+- Thermostat for indoor climate control.

-Recognize the Importance of Preventive Maintenance
+Appreciate the Importance of Preventive Maintenance

 - Energy savings